Security Groups in Thalassa Cloud VPCs

 Inbound and Outbound Rules | Users can define rules for both incoming and outgoing traffic, controlling access to instances. |

-Instance-Level Security | Security groups apply directly to Virtual Machines (VMs), enforcing access restrictions at the resource level. |
+Resource-Level Security | Security groups apply to Virtual Machines (VMs), Load Balancers, NAT Gateways, and managed services, enforcing access restrictions at the resource level. |

 Stateful Filtering | Traffic is stateful, meaning that return traffic is automatically allowed when an outbound rule is configured. |

-Multiple Security Groups per Instance | A single VM can be assigned multiple security groups, allowing flexible and layered security policies. |
+Multiple Security Groups per Resource | A single resource can be assigned multiple security groups, allowing flexible and layered security policies. |

 Fine-Grained Rule Control | Rules can be configured based on protocol, port range, and source/destination IPs or CIDR blocks. |